Scientific: Phoenix roebelenii

 Common: pigmy date palm

 Sunset 13, 16-24

-Foliage/texture: Feather palm, pinnately compound fronds to 3 to 4 feet long with narrow (1/4 to 3/8 inch wide) somewhat pendulous, soft pinnae, 10 to 12 inches long, prominent yellowish to grayish white scales on central ridges beneath.
-Pinnae paired to 50 per frond, fine texture
+Foliage/Texture: Feather palm, pinnately compound fronds to 3- to 4-feet long with narrow (1/4- to 3/8-inch wide) somewhat pendulous, soft pinnae, 10- to 12-inches long, prominent yellowish to grayish white scales on central ridges beneath.
+Pinnae paired to 50 per frond; medium fine texture.

-Flowers & fruits: Axillary yellow inflorescence in panicles to 18 inches long followed by panicled clusters of oblong-ellipsoid, black fruits.
-Pigmy date palms are dioecious.
+Flowers & Fruits: Axillary yellow inflorescence in panicles to 18-inches long followed by panicled clusters of oblong-ellipsoid, black fruits.
+Pigmy date palms (as are all Phoenix palms) are dioecious.

-Light: Full shade to some morning sun is best; has difficulty tolerating full sun exposures in Phoenix
+Light: In Phoenix, partial shade to full eastern sun is best; has difficulty tolerating full western summer sun exposures in Phoenix.

-Additional comments: This is a classy small palm for partial to full shade areas in close proximity to human traffic.
-These cute small, clumping feather palms grow surprisingly well in Phoenix.
+Additional comments: This is a classy, small palm for partial to full shade areas in close proximity to human traffic.
+It grows surprisingly well in Phoenix.